-During my last trip to Buenos Aires, its proximity to Uruguay was too tempting not to visit this intriguing country during the free day that I had.
+During my 3-day trip to Buenos Aires, its proximity to Uruguay was too tempting not to visit this intriguing country during the free day that I had.

 Even though my first choice was Montevideo, the Uruguayan capital, I soon realised that a one day trip wouldn't give me enough time to enjoy this great city.
 First of all, the last ferry of the day back to Buenos Aires departs only 4h after the first one arrives, which is clearly not enough time.
 Moreover, the express ferry costs over €200, way too much money for just one day.